analogdevicesinc/msdk/USERGUIDE.md

 ### Board Support Packages

 The role of a Board Support Package (BSP) is to provide a hardware abstraction layer for board-level initialization code such as initializing and assigning UART instances, pushbuttons, LEDs, external peripheral devices, TFT displays, and other board-specific hardware.
-The MSDK's available Board Support Packages (BSPs) can be found in the [`Libraries/Boards`](Libraries/Boards) folder.
+The MSDK's available Board Support Packages (BSPs) can be found in the [`Libraries/Boards`](Libraries/Boards) folder for each *Target Microcontroller*.

 ![Figure 34](res/Fig34.jpg)